trohit/ik/systemdesign/backend/COMPONENTS/DistributedFilesystems.md

     - Name and path of each file
     - mapping files to chunk and chunk locations
     - chunks ACL
+    - making replica placement decisions (viz on different racks)
+    - making sure chunks are replicated as per replication factor
+    - Balancing load across all chunkservers
+    - acquire locals over a namespace region before applying reader writer locks on it.
+      - eg to make an op on /a/b/c, reader lock on /a and /a/b and r/w lock on /a/b/c
+        - so concurrent modfication on same dir allowed but same leaf entry not allowed
+      - GFS Master also maintains chunk version num for each chunk to distinguish between uptodate and stale replicas
   - GFS Master also manager chunk lease mgmt, GC of orphaned chunks and migration of chunks b.w chunkservers
   - GFS Master periodically communicates heartbeats with all the chunk servers
   - For perf & latency, all metadata stored on GFS Master.
 Incl whole FS namespace + file->chunk mappings
   - Master is a SPOF so the matadata is replicated to many remote machines
   - Client is any node that reads / writes to GFS.
-Clients talk to Master for all metadata updates and modifications.
+Clients talk to Master via RPC for all metadata updates and modifications.
 Neither client nor chunkservers explicitly cache data apart from the linux buf cache.
+  - Single master reaults in simple design.
+After clients query the master for chunk locations, they directly talk to chunk servers.
+  - GFS Master asks all chunk servers abt their chunks only on startup, subsequently Chunkservers are the ultimate src of truth.
+In a cluster with thousands of nodes, chunk nodes go down frequently, so no point striving for consistency.